nextcloud/documentation/developer_manual/app/middleware.rst

 .. note::

   The order is important!
-The middleware that is registered first gets run first in the beforeController method.
-For all other hooks, the order is being reversed, meaning: if something is defined first, it gets run last.
+The middleware that is registered first gets run first in the **beforeController** method.
+For all other hooks, the order is being reversed, meaning: if a middleware is registered first, it gets run last.